 When we got inside my TransPod, I started to think about how long those discarded Pokémon wrappers had followed Chester around.
 I had to ask, “Do you ever age, kid?”

 She scrunched her face, “Sometimes.
 But it hurts though.
 I don’t like it.”

 So what else was new, I thought, but I didn’t want to be cruel so I just stayed quiet and let the kid have time to talk.
 “Sam said it was dependent on external factors.
 My genes won’t activate until something outside of me triggers the development.
 I’m not exactly sure how it all works.”

 She gave me a guarded look, and I figured she was worried I would look at her like a freak.
 Little did she know that I was a genetic freak too!
 All the vidz in my cells put me in the same classification as her.
 And just like her and her creche-mates, I had learned to hide my modifications from the rest of society.
 In any case, it was time to go full dork.

 “I know how it works.”
 I said secretively.

 I must have been good, because the kid fell for my act, “Did Sam tell you?”

 I switched on my TransPod and programmed it to go back to my unit.
 As we coasted home, I continued, “No. I figured it out for myself.”

 The kid didn’t push me, but looked at me quizzically.
-I told her, “You need a parent to take care of you.
+I told her, “You need a parent to take care of you in order to grow up.
 You need someone to give you a home.”

 She started looking pissed, so I continued quickly, “NOT someone who is looking to take something from you.
 Or profit from you.
 You need someone who will give you everything they have.
 Someone who won’t expect to be paid back.
 Someone who hopes that something (Anything!) they teach you might help you live a longer, happier life.”